Sneaky Ways IKEA Tricks You Into Spending Money

 Unbeatable prices

 IKEA takes full advantage of its massive warehouse stores by setting up elaborate displays to create an interactive and immersive space with its products.
-Instead of tossing a product on a shelf or a piece of furniture on the floor, the Swedish brand takes the time to decorate complete rooms with its items.
-These showrooms are dotted throughout their stores to demonstrate how IKEA products can look in the kitchen, living room, bedroom, and even on a patio or in the backyard.
-The blue-and-yellow chain is looking to achieve two main goals with these displays.
+Instead of tossing a product on a shelf or a piece of furniture on the floor, the Swedish brand takes the time to decorate complete rooms using its items.
+These showrooms are dotted throughout their stores to demonstrate how IKEA products can look in a kitchen, living room, bedroom, and even on a patio in the backyard.

-First and foremost, these showrooms make it easier for customers to see how the product would look in their home.
-Shoppers aren't stuck squinting at a 2D display on the back of a box.
-They get a visual and tactile perspective on a particular product, giving them the information needed to make an informed purchase.
-This increases the chances of a purchase.
-Secondly, these showrooms work to tie multiple products together by showing how an entire lineup of IKEA products looks together.
-For example, a shopper might love the look of a bedframe but only on top of the particular rug and with the specific bedding on display.
-This chain reaction of purchases can be a real money maker for the furniture legend.
+These showrooms make it easier for customers to see how a product would look in their home.
+They can get a visual and tactile perspective on products, giving them more information to make an informed purchase.
+This, coincidentally, increases the chances of a purchase.
+These showrooms also work to tie multiple products together by showing how an entire lineup of IKEA products looks together.
+For example, a shopper might love the look of a bedframe but only on top of a particular rug or with specific bedding.
+This chain reaction can lead to an increase in purchases.

 Self-assembly

-Ever stand with a pile of IKEA parts around you, wondering why people pay to put something together by themselves?
+Ever stand with a pile of IKEA parts around you, wondering why anyone pays to put something together themselves?
 Science actually has an answer for that seemingly implausible reality.
 Studies have found that people often place a higher value on things when they're involved in it's creation.
-Fittingly dubbed the IKEA effect, this phenomenon helps describe why people are willing to spend a decent amount on furniture they have to assemble with their own hands.
-At first, you might assume that people would be eager to pay more to do less work, but the human brain puts a premium on items in which it's involved.
+Fittingly dubbed the IKEA effect, this phenomenon helps describe why people are willing to spend money on furniture they have to assemble themselves.

-In a Harvard study, participants were tasked with creating Lego sets, IKEA boxes, and origami.
+In a Harvard Business School working paper, participants were tasked with creating Lego sets, IKEA boxes, and origami.
 In the end, researchers discovered that people valued their handmade creations as much as professionally created versions.
 Furthermore, they showed a preference for buying their amateur items.
 Whether IKEA dove deep into human psychology to pull this one off or simply stumbled upon it when trying to save a few dollars, it's one of the sneakiest ways to trick people into spending more money.
-Still don't feel like setting up your own furniture?
-IKEA actually works with TaskRabbit — a gig app — to connect consumers with skilled specialists to handle the assembly on your behalf.

 Customer targeting

 From the outside, it may seem like a global furniture brand doesn't give much thought to its target audience.
 After all, everybody needs furniture, regardless of their age, ethnicity, income level, professional background, or geographical location, right?
 Kind of.
-IKEA may have a broad selection from which most people can find something worth buying, but the Swedish brand is focused on optimizing its revenue, not merely making sales.
-That's why the furniture behemoth intentionally targets young urbanites living in cities, large towns, or highly populated suburbs.
+IKEA may have a broad selection from which most people can find something worth buying, but the brand is focused on optimizing its revenue.
+This is why IKEA intentionally targets young urbanites living in cities, large towns, or highly populated suburbs.

-This demographic comprises students and young professionals undergoing major changes in their lives, including graduation, higher education, careers, and marriage.
-All of these significant milestones come with a high likelihood of moving.
+This demographic comprises students and young professionals undergoing major changes in their lives, including graduation, higher education, careers, and marriage — significant milestones that come with a high likelihood of moving.
 In the U.S. alone, 48% of people are considering moving in 2025, according to a survey from LendingTree.
-When someone moves, they tend to need a lot of furniture to make their new home comfortable.
-That's the space IKEA successfully fills.
+When someone moves, they tend to need a lot of furniture to make their new home comfortable, and that's the space IKEA successfully fills.
 This consumer targeting increases the spend-per-customer that the chain can expect.
-If you're selling furniture before you move to save a ton of money, IKEA might just be the place you visit next.

 Food options

-IKEA isn't one of America's most overpriced grocery store chains, but it does use food to generate more revenue.
-You may have heard about IKEA's iconic meatballs or had the opportunity to try these famous furniture store delicacies in person.
-No, they're not the highest-quality or best-tasting meatballs on the planet, but that's not their purpose.
-The Swedish chain offers food and drinks to prolong the time customers spend at their warehouses.
-People are less likely to head out of the store when all their needs are being met.
-They don't need to offer meals worthy of a Michelin star.
-Something filling, tasty, and affordable will suffice.
+While IKEA isn't one of America's most overpriced grocery store chains, it does use its food options to generate more revenue.
+You may have heard about IKEA's iconic meatballs, or even had the opportunity to try the store's delicacies in person.
+The Swedish chain offers food and drinks mainly to prolong the time that customers spend inside an IKEA warehouse.
+People are less likely to leave the store if their needs are being met — like hunger.

-With more than a billion meatballs sold annually, the strategy is clearly working.
-Again, IKEA didn't wander its way into this sneaky tactic for getting customers to open up their wallets a bit wider.
-This strategy is backed up by hard science.
-Italian researchers found that those who spent time in IKEA's food court areas ended up outspending their hungry counterparts by four times.
-The shoppers who skipped the food and refreshments only spent around $15 on average, while those with a full stomach racked up bills averaging around $64.
-Effectively, IKEA found a way to sell food and drinks to customers for a profit to boost revenue from its furniture sales.
+With more than one billion meatballs sold annually, per IKEA, the strategy is clearly working.
+And it's no wonder since this strategy is backed up by science.
+Research published in the Business and Management Research journal found that those who spent time in IKEA's food court areas ended up spending four times more than their hungry counterparts.
+Shoppers who skipped food and refreshments spent around $15, on average, while those with a full stomach racked up bills averaging around $64.

 Digital expansion

 With hundreds of locations across the country and big plans to expand, IKEA remains a primarily brick-and-mortar chain.
 Yet, the brand is making moves to increase its virtual user base.
-Recognizing that many would-be customers can't find the time or means to travel to a regional warehouse, IKEA's higher-ups are focusing on expanding the store's virtual presence to cast a wider net.
-The IKEA app was launched to optimize the store's virtual accessibility, allowing customers to purchase items online from wherever and at whatever time.
+Recognizing that many would-be customers can't find the time or means to travel to a regional warehouse, IKEA has focused on expanding the store's virtual presence through the IKEA app.
+The app optimizes a store's virtual accessibility, allowing customers to purchase items online from wherever, and at whatever time, works best for the customer.

 The company went a step further by adopting the most updated technology for its IKEA Place app.
 It uses virtual reality technology to show how a particular piece of furniture or item looks inside a person's home or apartment.
-All they have to do is select a product and point their phone's camera where they want to see the particular item.
-If you download the IKEA app, you might want to consider these five best budgeting apps to help you manage your money.
-Despite this digital expansion, IKEA has reaffirmed its commitment to exclusively selling its products at its physical locations or on its site, refusing to sell on third-party sites.
+Simply select a product and point your phone's camera where you want to see that particular item.
+Despite this digital expansion, IKEA remains committed to exclusively selling its products at its physical locations or on its own site, refusing to sell through third-party vendors.

 Isolated location